kangaruppel/Adafruit_BLESniffer_Python/README.md

 Type **CTRL+C** to stop sniffing and quit the application, closing the libpcap log file.

 **NOTE:** You may need to remove the sniffer and re-insert it before starting a new session if you see any unusual error messages running sniffer.py.

+# Using ard\_sniffer\_link.py
+This file is a modified version of sniffer.py that sends and reads serial commands to and from an arduino.
+Additionally, the file handling inerface has been modified to access data payloads as global variables.
+It's especially important to specify the logfile using the -l flag in this case because the same name will be extended and used for the file that records information about the packets.

 ## Requirements